1970 Rugby League World Cup final: Match details

-Having retained the Ashes against Australia during their 1970 Australasian tour, Great Britain were favourites to win the final, which would become known as the 'Battle of Headingley' due to its brutality.
-However it went completely against expectations as Britain failed to play any decent football despite overwhelming possession.
+The match, which would become known as the 'Battle of Headingley' due to its brutality went completely against expectations as Britain failed to play any decent football despite overwhelming possession.
 The Kangaroos led 5–4 at half-time with a try to Australian three-quarter, Father John Cootes.
 They went on to utilise their meagre chances to the full, running out 12–7 victors.
 The game itself was an extended punch-up.
 The only surprise was that it took 79 minutes before anyone was sent off.
 Two sacrificial lambs, Billy Smith of Australia and Syd Hynes of Britain, were sent off the field in the last minute for what had been going unpunished throughout the game.

 Great Britain, having been undefeated in the World Cup, felt that there should not have been a need to play a final, especially as they had already defeated Australia 11-4 at Headingley in the second game of the tournament.

 We beat them at Leeds in the group stages as well as beating France and New Zealand so we were confident but in the final we got our tactics wrong.
 We tried to physically knock them down but we should have played more football.
 John Atkinson had that altercation with Father John Cootes after the final whistle.
 Tactically we didn't play to our best.
 Maybe there was some complacency due to the Ashes win and the group stage games.